A Penny Well Spent

 ‘I wasn’t planning on asking for an invite,’ the captain explained.
 ‘I’ll have to break in while he’s not there.
 Lure him out somehow.’

 ‘Fine,’ the captain agreed, although he had no intention of waiting till morning.
 They said their goodbyes and Captain Clean waited until the others had left and he was alone.
-Then he went to his office to get a mask from his dispenser.
+Then he went to his office to get a toilet-roll mask from his dispenser and pick up his toilet brush themed mace.

 ‘Alright Jon,’ Lew said as he saw his colleague.

 ‘Everything ready?’ the other man asked.
-His full name was Jon Lavvy, the other half of Bog’s trusted duo of henchmen.
-Captain Clean recognised him as the one who’d ejected HyJean from the building earlier.
+His full name was Jon Lavvy, the other half of Bog’s trusted duo of personal assistants.
+Captain Clean recognised him as the one from the computer screen who had ejected HyJean from the building earlier that day.

 ‘Yep,’ Lew nodded.
 ‘Bombs in every toilet ready.
 Did you put the trigger in his office?’